-‘This is the least extreme weather you will experience in (the rest of) your lifetime’
+‘This is the least extreme weather you will experience in your lifetime’

 (Prof Hayley Fowler)